SteamClientHomebrew/Millennium/README.md

 open 'steam://millennium/settings'
 ```

-This wrapper flow is the current supported macOS enablement path.
+`./scripts/launch_macos.sh` is the default development path.
 Use
-`./scripts/install_macos.sh` only when you specifically need to test the legacy in-place
+`./scripts/install_macos.sh` only when testing the legacy in-place replacement flow.
-replacement workflow.

 ## Development Builds

-For local development builds, populate the repository-local `deps/` directory first:
+For development checkouts, populate `deps/` once:

 ```bash
 ./scripts/bootstrap_deps.sh
 ```

-This mirrors the third-party revisions used by the CMake build so local builds can avoid repeated `FetchContent` downloads.
+This mirrors the dependency revisions used by the CMake build and avoids repeated
+`FetchContent` downloads.

-The top-level macOS build can then use the checked-in Unix Makefiles preset:
+Build the macOS runtime with the checked-in Unix Makefiles preset:

 ```bash
 cmake --preset osx-debug-make
 cmake --build build/osx-debug-make
 ```

-On macOS, you can build the Steam wrapper/bootstrap subproject independently while the
+You can also build only the Steam wrapper/bootstrap subproject while iterating:
-full runtime is still under development:

 ```bash
 ./scripts/build_macos_boot.sh
 ```

 This produces `steam_osx`, `libmillennium_bootstrap.dylib`, and
 `libmillennium_child_hook.dylib` under `build/macos-boot`.
-The full top-level build is
+The top-level build still
-still required for `libmillennium.dylib` and `libmillennium_hhx64.dylib`.
+produces `libmillennium.dylib` and `libmillennium_hhx64.dylib`.

-For the current macOS enablement and launch flow, follow the `macOS (Experimental)`
-section above. `./scripts/launch_macos.sh` remains the preferred path because it starts
-Steam without replacing Valve's runtime files.

-If you specifically need to test the older in-place replacement flow, you can still install
+If you need to test the legacy in-place replacement flow, install both outputs into
-both outputs into a local Steam runtime bundle:
+the Steam runtime bundle:

 ```bash
 ./scripts/install_macos.sh \